EGA-archive/beacon2-ri-api/deploy/README.md

 Once it has run, you can stop the above command and copy out the file from the container

 	docker cp idp:/tmp/export-beacon-realm.json <destination-path>

+# Dealing with the network for a local deployment

+We can make our web browser point to `localhost`, on some given port, which docker will redirect to the relevant container.
+That part is fine, but when a docker container A needs to call another container B using a URL pointing to `localhost`, it will look at itself (ie, packets don't get out of A), and won't find the service running on the chosen port.

+We cannot circumvent this issue by _adding_ DNS entries, to point to the other containers.
+This issue is to change an already existing one inside the container, namely `localhost`.

+A simple solution is to update your local machine's DNS resolution by adding to `/etc/hosts`, the following entries:

+	127.0.0.1      idp
+	127.0.0.1      beacon
+	127.0.0.1      beacon-permissions

+That way, you can make your browser point to `http://idp:8080` and `http://beacon:5050`, and they'll redirect to the right container.
+The same is true from _within_ those containers (because they either already have a DNS entry, or they don't, would get out of the container and then use the above newly added entries).